What is a Low Maintenance Garden? part 1

 Creating the right garden for you starts with understanding what you want it to do for you.
 It may be you love lots of flowers but hate mowing, in which case large areas of lawn in the garden would not create the low maintenance garden you are after.

-You have your lists of likes and dislikes, use these ideas to change your garden around so that you can minimise the impact of the negatives aspects and maximise the positive.
+You know what you want, use these ideas to change your garden around so that you can minimise the impact of the negatives but maximise the positive.
 You may need to be a bit radical, but if you really hate mowing lawns, why have one?

 Gardens are spaces that should be enjoyed, not places for you to do even more chores.

-Next week – learn how to reduce the time spent on unnecessary garden chores and create a garden that works for you.
+Next week – How to reduce the time spent on unnecessary garden chores and create a garden that works for you.